xenanetworks/tdl-xoa-python-script-library/README.md

 ## Installing XOA Driver

-This section details how to install `xoa-driver`.
+This section details how to install `tdl-xoa-driver`.
 Installation is necessary to execute scripts that use XOA Python API.

-Before installing `xoa-driver`, please make sure your environment has installed `python>=3.10` and `pip`.
+Before installing `tdl-xoa-driver`, please make sure your environment has installed `python>=3.9` and `pip`.

-You can install the `xoa-driver` to your global or virtual environment for Windows, macOS, and Linux using the commands below.
+You can install the `tdl-xoa-driver` to your global or virtual environment for Windows, macOS, and Linux using the commands below.
 ```
-pip install xoa-driver -U            # latest version
+pip install tdl-xoa-driver -U            # latest version
 ```

-Once the `xoa-driver` is installed, you can execute your script.
+Once the `tdl-xoa-driver` is installed, you can execute your script.

-For the most detailed instructions on how to install the XOA driver, visit our **Getting Started** section of our official XOA documentation here: https://docs.xenanetworks.com/projects/xoa-python-api/en/latest/getting_started/installation.html
+For the most detailed instructions on how to install the XOA driver, visit our **Getting Started** section of our official XOA documentation here: https://docs.xenanetworks.com/projects/tdl-xoa-driver/en/latest/getting_started/installation.html